Kentucky Kingdom: Six Flags

 On June 21, 2007, an accident occurred on the Superman: Tower of Power drop tower which resulted in a 13-year-old girl having both feet amputated at the ankles after a cable fracture occurred on the ride.
 This accident caused several other drop towers to close down, including Drop Tower: Scream Zone at Cedar Fair parks.
 On November 29, 2007, it was announced that Superman: Tower of Power would not reopen for the 2008 season.
 The ride was removed in 2008, the park originally was to replace the ride with a new attraction for the 2008 season, but this never occurred.
 Instead, Mega Wedgie, a new water slide, was added to Splashwater Kingdom in 2008.
 Due to major debt by owner Six Flags, the entire northwest section of the park, which included Twisted Twins, Mile High Falls, and the Zeppelin spinning blimp ride, was completely closed for the remainder of Six Flags' operation of the park.

 On September 21, 2009, Kentucky Kingdom confirmed that Chang was being removed for the addition of Bonzai Beach, a new water park region with a separate theme from the existing Splashwater Kingdom.
-Bonzai Beach would have opened in the 2011 season to coincide with Six Flags' 50th anniversary that year.
+Bonzai Beach would have opened during the 2011 season to coincide with Six Flags' 50th anniversary that year.
+Chang was relocated to Six Flags Great Adventure, where it reopened in 2011 as Green Lantern.

 Amid a corporate bankruptcy, on February 4, 2010, Six Flags announced the park would cease operations immediately due to the rejection of an amended lease by the Kentucky State Fair Board.
-This left the fair board and Six Flags to negotiate the ownership of rides and attractions.
-On July 25, 2010, this dispute was settled with Six Flags receiving a ride of their choice (Road Runner Express), and $2.8 million in lease-related payments owed by Six Flags was forgiven in exchange for Six Flags' property rights (which included the offices, furniture, fixtures and equipment relating to the park, and all intellectual property).
+This left the Fair Board and Six Flags to negotiate the ownership of rides and attractions.
+In July 2010, this dispute was settled with Six Flags receiving a ride of their choice (Road Runner Express), and $2.8 million in lease-related payments owed by Six Flags was forgiven in exchange for Six Flags' property rights (which included the offices, furniture, fixtures and equipment relating to the park, and all intellectual property).
 The Kentucky State Fair Board also used $2.35 million from Ed Hart to purchase Six Flags' 20 acre stake in the park.
 Six Flags removed all of the Looney Tunes and DC Comics/Batman related content from the park along with inner tubes, overhead shades from rides, and some parts from rides to use at its other parks.
 Six Flags also removed the Sky Coaster, as they had leased the ride and the owner had decided to take the ride elsewhere.
-Greezed Lightnin' remained at the park until July 2013 when Ed Hart and Themeparks, LLC removed it due to it refurbishing costs exceeding the ride value.